computestdev/CompuRacer/README.md

 The toolset can be split in three separate parts: Core application in `CompuRacerCore`, Burp extension in `CompuRacerExtensionBurp` and browser extensions (Chrome & Firefox) in `CompuRacerExtensionChrome` and `CompuRacerExtensionFirefox`.
 The `TestWebAppVouchers` folder contains a Flask test web app for voucher redemption that contains race conditions.

 ## Recommended software versions
 The toolset has been tested with Python 3.7, Firefox v.
-65, Chrome v.
-72, Burp Suite Professional v1.7.37 and Vagrant 2.1.5.
-It is run on a MacBook Pro (late 2013) running macOS High Sierra.
-Every individual tool is expected to be compatible with Linux and Windows as well, but this is not tested.
+69, Chrome v.
+76, Burp Suite Professional v1.7.37 & v2.1.03 and Vagrant 2.1.5.
+It is run on a MacBook Pro (2018) running macOS Mojave.
+Every individual tool is expected to be compatible with both Linux and Windows, but this is not fully tested.
 The plugin is also expected to work in Burp Suite CE.

 ## Installation
 #### Clone the repository
 `$ git clone https://github.com/rvemous/CompuRacer`
 #### Install CompuRacer Core dependencies
 * Go to the [`CompuRacer_Core/`](CompuRacer_Core/) folder.
-* Run: `$ pip install -r requirements.txt`
+* Run: `$ pip3 install -r requirements.txt`
+#### Install CompuRacer Burp Suite extension
+* First, download the Jython standalone JAR file at https://www.jython.org/download and install the Requests library dependancy using: `$ pip3 install requests`.
+* In the Burp Suite, go to: Extender > Options > Python Environment and select the downloaded JAR file.
+* Then, point to the folder where the Requests library is installed.
+On a mac, this is probably: `/Library/Frameworks/Python.framework/Versions/3.7/lib/python3.7/site-packages`.
+* Then, go to: Extender > Extensions > Add and select `Python` as the extension type.
+* Regarding the extension file, go to the [`CompuRacer_Extensions/Burp/`](CompuRacer_Extensions/Burp/) folder and select: `compu_racer_extension_burp.py`.
+* Click 'next' and after loading the extension, close the window.
-#### Install CompuRacer Firefox extension <br>
+#### Install CompuRacer Firefox extension (optional)
 Firefox does not support adding extensions permanently if they are not signed by Mozilla.
 You can add it temporarily (until the next restart), using the following method:
 * In Firefox, go to: Settings > Add-ons.
 * Click the gear icon and select: `Debug Add-ons`.
 * Go the [`CompuRacer_Extensions/Browser/Firefox/`](CompuRacer_Extensions/Browser/Firefox/) folder and select: `manifest.json`.
-#### Install CompuRacer Chrome extension <br>
+#### Install CompuRacer Chrome extension (optional)
 Note that due to recent changes in Chrome (after version 71), this extension will no longer send most of the headers to the CompuRacer.
 Therefore, in any authenticated session, it no longer works.
-You can add the extension using the following method:
+You can still add the extension using the following method:
 * In Chrome, go to: Settings > More Tools > Extensions.
 * Click: `Load unpacked`.
 * Select the [`CompuRacer_Extensions/Browser/Chrome/`](CompuRacer_Extensions/Browser/Chrome/) folder.
-#### Install CompuRacer Burp Suite extension
-* In the Burp Suite, go to: Extender > Add.
-* Select `Python` as the extension type.
-* Go to the [`CompuRacer_Extensions/Burp/`](CompuRacer_Extensions/Burp/) folder and select: `compu_racer_extension_burp.py`.
-* Click 'next' and after loading the extension, close the window.
-#### Install test web app for voucher redemption
+#### Install test web app for voucher redemption (optional)
 * In a terminal, go to the [`TestWebAppVouchers/app/`](TestWebAppVouchers/app/) folder.
 * Run the following command: `vagrant up`.